 Our Character Curriculum enables us to deliver our vision for PSHE: 'everyone striving to be the best citizen they can be'.

-New in 2017-18, Discovery is an original learning programme unique to Ridgewood, and is designed to increase student resilience and independence.
+Discovery is an original learning programme unique to Ridgewood, and is designed to increase student resilience and independence.
 Students undertake four modules during the course of the year, and explore learning styles, resilience, and functional literacy and numeracy.
 Lessons can cover a range of topics: one day, students may be discovering how much water to drink each day to keep a healthy brain, and the next day, they are learning why the interest rates set by pay day loan companies can lead to financial trouble...

 PSHE in Character Curriculum is focused on encouraging students to reflect on their contribution to the school community, and the wider community in which they live.
 Form tutors lead sessions which are discussion-based, and which ask students to set personal goals, consider skills and attributes they have such as teamwork and kindness, and to understand their place in the modern world.
 Other topics relating to students' personal health and well-being, and about relationships, will be covered by experts both in school and externally.